C.J. Cron Player Props: Rockies vs. Tigers

 C.J.
 Cron At The Plate

-- Cron is batting .233 with nine doubles, six home runs and 10 walks.
+- Cron is hitting .235 with nine doubles, six home runs and 11 walks.

-- Cron has had an RBI in 12 games this year (30.8%), including four multi-RBI outings (10.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Cron has picked up an RBI in 30.0% of his games this season, with more than one RBI in 10.0% of his games.
+He has also driven in three or more runs in two contests.

-- In 15 of 39 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 40.0% of his games this season, with more than one run scored in 15.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.